AchiniPramoda/3YS2_SPM_Hotel_Management/README.md

   5. Then server is start running on PORT 8345

-#How to start frontend application
+# How to start frontend application-----

--Start React application
+--Start react application---
   1. Navigate to the "Frontend" folder
   2. open a terminal
   3. Run "npm install" to install the dependencies